Skip to content

 Sessions guidance shaped for scanability, day-two clarity, and operator context.

-Resume and replay are related, but they are not the same thing in AGH.
+Resume attach and replay are related, but they are not the same thing in AGH.

 • Replay reconstructs durable history from the stored event log.